latest nhpb_banner 1__compressed2

 Section 8 housing near you.

-Find how to get help from the federal government Section 8 housing voucher program (HCV) near you.
-Low income families, the disabled, single moms, veterans, single people and seniors can apply for income based houses or apartments from a Public Housing Authority, op PHA.
+Find how to get help from the federal government Section 8 housing voucher program (HCV) in your community.
+Low income families, the disabled, single moms, veterans, single people and seniors can apply for income based houses or apartments from a Public Housing Authority, or PHA.
 Find how to apply for a voucher, get more information on the requirements as well as locate section 8 qualified houses or apartments for rent near you.

-The Department of Housing and Urban Development (HUD) sets the requirements for section 8, however it is only for lower income families or single people.
-There are apartments or homes that do not have an application fee or security deposit required and that also take borrowers with bad credit or a very low-income.
-The Section 8 housing choice voucher program also does not require credit checks from applicants and there are online applications as well as no-wait list houses for lease.
+The Department of Housing and Urban Development (HUD) sets the requirements for section 8, however in general is only for lower income families or single people.
+Some local communities will offer apartments or homes that do not have an application fee or security deposit required and that also take borrowers with bad credit or a very low-income.
+The Section 8 housing choice voucher program also does not require credit checks from applicants and there are online applications in most states.

 People on section 8 can also move or relocate to a new state and keep their voucher.
 They can relocate to another town, city or even state.
 This is known as “porting” the HCV, and it allows low-income families to move for work, personal or family reasons.
 Read more on section 8 portability.